gnoownow10/pd-clock/README.md

     $ ./clock.sh

+Or you can open `main.pd` with Pure Data's GUI.

 # How to Listen

 At first, you will hear 4 notes chord pulsing every second.
 Each chord is repeated 12 times.
 So it serves as clock's dial numbers.